How To Create VNet In Azure

 New-AzResourceGroup @rsgrp

-Once you will execute the above Azure PowerShell cmdlet, you will get the output like below
+Once you execute the above Azure PowerShell cmdlet, you will get the output like the one below.

 ResourceGroupName : Demo980